 A highly-optimized algorithm ensures that each module is constantly kept at maximum power point (MPP), preventing energy losses due to module mismatch or partial shading conditions.
 In addition to the energy benefit, module-level MPPT is faster than MPPT performed by a centralized inverter.
-Allowing the modules to better react to changes in sun irradiance and temperature and minimizing power loss on cloudy days when changes in irradiance are frequent and fast, leads to increased energy yield.
-The DC-DC conversation employed by each power optimizer is highly efficient with the highest known peak efficiency in the industry of 99.5%.
+This allows the modules to better react to changes in sun irradiance and temperature, thus minimizing power loss on cloudy days when changes in irradiance are frequent and fast, which leads to increased energy yield.
+The DC-DC conversion employed by each power optimizer is highly efficient with the highest known peak efficiency in the industry of 99.5%.

 Fixed String Voltage:

 A unique SolarEdge innovation, the string’s voltage is maintained at a fixed optimal point for DC to AC inversion, regardless of a strings length or environmental conditions.
-The fixed string voltage enables an easier design with uneven string lengths on multiple facets for full roof utilization, optimal inverter efficiency, reliability and reduced installation cost.
+The fixed string voltage enables maximum design flexibility with uneven string lengths and strings on multiple facets for full roof utilization, optimal inverter efficiency, reliability and reduced installation cost.

 All power optimizers continuously measure and communicate a range of module-specific status indicators.
 Performance data is transmitted from the power optimizer to the inverter over the existing DC power lines (PLC), eliminating the need for additional wiring.
 In the inverter, a built-in communication gateway with LAN and wireless connectivity options enable easy broadband connection to a remote monitoring server.